anchpop/Zoda/code_samples.md

 The only one I have any ideas for is `always-terminates`, which says about a function exactly what it says on the tin.

     x.plusOne = x + 1
-        tags: always-terminates
+        tags

-Although I expect `always-terminates` to not be that useful... if a function doesn't call `recurse` and only calls functions marked as
+            always-terminates

-`always-terminates`, then I think it should
+Although I expect `always-terminates` to not be that useful.
+We should be able to prove most functions terminating with the SMT solver.

 In practice, all Zoda functions return a value or become caught in an infinite loop (there are some rare exceptions).
 This is useful because it prevents the vast majority of uncontrolled runtime crashes.
 But it can be counterproductive to writing useful functions that are composable.

 For example:

     divided-by: Float -> Float -> Optional<Float>
-    numerator.divided-by(denominator) = match denominator:
+    numerator.divided-by(denominator) = match denominator
-        0 ->: Nothing
+        0           -> Nothing
-        denominator ->: (numerator / denominator).Just
+        denominator -> (numerator / denominator).Just

 Now, we might want to write a `divided-by-3` function, and reuse `divided-by`.
 But we have an issue! `divided-by-3` will always work, but if we just plug it into `divided-by`, our function will end up returning `Optional<Float>`, instead of `Float`